Ubeidiya, Tiberias

 Al-'Ubaydiyya (العبيدية) was a Palestinian Arab village in the Tiberias Subdistrict.
-It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on March 3, 1948.
+It was depopulated during the 1948 Arab-Israeli War on March 3, 1948.
 It was located 11 km south of Tiberias, situated close to the Jordan River.

 Today the site is a desolate hill named Tel Ubeidiya.

 History

 Ottoman period

 It was mentioned in the Ottoman defter for the year 1555-6, as Mezraa land, (that is, cultivated land), located in the Nahiya of Tabariyya of the Liwa of Safad.
 The land was designated as Sahi land, that is, land belonging to the Sultan.
 Pierre Jacotin called the village Abadieh on his map from 1799.

 In 1838 Robinson's Biblical Researches in Palestine noted it as a Muslim village, el-'Öbeidiyeh, in the Tiberias District, located south of lake Tiberias.

 In 1881, the PEF's Survey of Western Palestine described El Abeidiyeh: "Stone and mud houses, built on a round tell, close to the Jordan river.
 It contains about 200 Moslems, and the plain is cultivated.
 There are several mills in the neighbourhood.
 There are a few small palms, but not many trees round the village."
 The PEF wrote that the name comes from Arabic word "Abeed", meaning slave.

 A population list from about 1887 showed al Abediyeh to have about 310 inhabitants; all Muslims.

 Al-'Ubaydiyya had an elementary school which was founded by the Ottomans.